JaSt17/STARGEN/README.md

 - **LOWESS Curve Fitting**: Scales genetic distances to geographic distances for each time bin.
 - **Neighboring Hexagon Identification**: Identifies and visualizes genetic distances between hexagons.

-TMGB has been validated by identifying known genetic barriers, such as the Bering Sea, and accurately detecting migration routes, such as those influenced by Norse maritime activities.
+STARGEN has been validated by identifying known genetic barriers, such as the Bering Sea, and accurately detecting migration routes, such as those influenced by Norse maritime activities.

 For detailed methodology and results, refer to the supplementary material and figures included in the manuscript.

 ## References